 The fact that the producers anglified the main character is boring, predictable and lamentable.
 It makes a similar mistake as does The Impossible, the movie about the 2004 South Asian tsunami that anglifies and appropriates the stories and tragedies of hundreds of thousands of Asians.

 Not only that, but how pressing is it, really, to “understand” serial killers?
 Aside from our gory fascination with them, what are the odds you’ll run into one in your lifetime?
 What are the odds that any of the often fantastical material presented in Dexter as somewhat realistic drama will be relevant to your life?
-Whereas, drugs, and the war on, are very relevant –to some people more than others, but definitely higher up the list of priorities than “serial killers”.
-Drugs, the mass incarceration of African American and Latinos, the international drug trade, are all issues especially worthy of discussion in the US and its neighboring countries.
-It’s a wasted opportunity to make entertainment that is valuable and rises above the trite and vacuous format of entertainment for entertainment’s sake.
+Whereas, drugs and the War on them are very relevant –to some people more than others, but definitely higher up the list of priorities than “serial killers” to most of us.
+Drugs, the mass incarceration of African Americans and Latinos, the international drug trade, are all issues worthy of discussion in the US and its neighboring countries.
+It’s a wasted opportunity to make entertainment that is valuable and that rises above the triteness of entertainment for entertainment’s sake.
 Similar to the wasted opportunity of having shows about Arab Americans that are true to life, or teaching Arab in schools.
-It’s the wasted opportunity of having the entertainment-news-media industry cover the Middle East in a more nuanced way so that once we hear about an Arab Spring we’re not left with no fucking idea of what’s going on, or when Islamist extremists attack the US we are not left wondering why “they hate us for our freedom.”
+It’s the wasted opportunity of having the entertainment-news-media industry cover the Middle East in a more nuanced way so that once we hear about an Arab Spring we’re not left with no idea of what’s going on, or when Islamist extremists attack the US we are not left wondering why “they hate us for our freedom.”
 A similar service could be provided in regards to those Americans white America doesn’t know much or care about.